 Tecmo XIII – “Return of the Mack” includes both Group Play and Bracket Play.
-Group Play will consist of various 8-man double-elimination pools.
-Only the Group Winners and Group Runners-Up of each double-elimination pool will advance to Bracket Play.
+Group Play will consist of 4 double-elimination pools.
+Only the Group Winners of each double-elimination pool will advance to Bracket Play.
 The initial rounds of Bracket Play will be single-elimination.
 Time-permitting, we again intend to re-introduce double-elimination at some point.
 Last year, we introduced it in the Elite 8 round.
 Bracket Play will be played out until only the Tecmo Madison Champion remains.

 This tournament can accommodate up to 292 competitors.
 Group Play should take just over 5 hours.
 Another 4-5 hours will be needed to complete Bracket Play.
 We reserve the right to expand the field, shrink the field, and/or change the format if demand so necessitates.